 - No Driving in parks from 7:30 pm until 6:30 am.

 - No wandering away from Lodge that is located in the park or at the edge of it.
 There are wild animals, plus it avoids contacting poachers.

 - No Game Drives without an armed ranger on board vehicle

-- On all activities have at least a copy of your passport in a daypack and your mobile phone.
+- All activities have at least a copy of your passport in a daypack and your mobile phone.
 Turn it off on activities such as Gorilla Trekking.

 - Boat Safaris, we encourage the use of a life vest.